Job Opening: Biogeochemical Ecologist

 The successful applicant will have access to and the opportunity to build upon considerable field, lab, and data resources available at SERC.
 These include over four decades of watershed research on weir-equipped experimental watersheds with near-continuous hydrological and biogeochemical records, automated sensor networks capturing hydrologic dynamics, and a watershed-scale stream restoration experiment.
 SERC is also home to the Global Change Research Wetland (GCReW) dedicated to in situ experiments designed to unravel biogeochemical processes in coastal wetlands responding to CO2 enrichment, warming, and other global changes.
 SERC hosts a National Ecological Observatory Network (NEON) site, a ForestGEO forest dynamics plot, and a large tree biodiversity-ecosystem function experiment (BiodiversiTree).
 The successful applicant will be expected to conduct research at the SERC study site as part of their research program, and will be expected to develop a research program that is primarily grant-funded.

 The SERC community recognizes the value of diversity in promoting innovative science and creative solutions, and we strongly encourage candidates from all backgrounds to apply.
 We recognize that each applicant for this role will bring unique skills, knowledge, experiences and background to this position.
 The Smithsonian Institution is an equal opportunity employer, committed to a policy of non-discrimination on the basis of race/ethnicity, national origin, gender identity and expression, sexual orientation, age, religion, marital/parental/caregiver status and disability.
+You must be a United States citizen to apply for this position.

 Please address questions about the position to SERC-BiogeochemicalEcology@si.edu.